 What to do Before Your Disney Cruise

-- Join a Disney cruising Facebook group so you can ask questions from experienced cruisers.
+- Join a free Disney cruising Facebook group so you can ask questions from experienced cruisers.

 - Book all excursions, restaurant, and activity reservations ASAP.
 The window to book closes three days prior to your sailing, so make sure you do it before then.
 If you wait until the cruise to book something, go directly to Guest Services on Deck 3 when you board the ship to book.

 - Pack the week before so you can “live” out of your suitcase and make sure you packed everything you’ll need.